Strange Behavior: Home media

 The film was released on VHS by RCA/Columbia Pictures Home Video in the United States.
 In the United Kingdom, the film was released on VHS under the title Small Town Massacre in 1983.

 The film was released twice on DVD in the United States, first by Elite Entertainment on 6 May 2003. and then by Synapse Films in 2008.
 The DVD included deleted scenes, a photo gallery, an isolated music score by Tangerine Dream, a Spanish-dubbed track, U.S. and Australian theatrical trailers and filmographies.

 The film was released on Blu-ray/DVD combo pack by Severin Films under its New Zealand title, Dead Kids in 2014.

 A novelisation of the film was published in 1982 under the title "School Days" by Robert Hughes.

 Soundtrack

 The soundtrack features electronic music by Tangerine Dream.
 Also included are songs "The Ritz" and "Jumping Out a Window" by Pop Mechanix, "Shivers" by The Birthday Party, and "Lightnin' Strikes" by Lou Christie.
 "The Ritz" and "Lightnin' Strikes" are heard at a teenage costume party during which characters (including two enacted by Ngila Dickson and Peta Rutter) spontaneously perform a synchronised dance routine to "Lightnin' Strikes".
-The soundtrack has never been officially released until 1 April 2022, on CD by the label Buy Soundtrack and on LP for the Record Store Day by the label Terrorvision; Some of the Tangerine Dream tracks are available on the fan release Tangerine Tree 50: Assorted Secrets 2 and another bootleg CD with the complete score was released by Film Music Treasury.
+The soundtrack was not officially released until 1 April 2022, on CD by the label Buy Soundtrack and on LP for the Record Store Day by the label Terrorvision; Some of the Tangerine Dream tracks are available on the fan release Tangerine Tree 50: Assorted Secrets 2 and another bootleg CD with the complete score was released by Film Music Treasury.